Hydrogen storage: Liquid hydrogen

+Liquid organic hydrogen carriers (LOHC)

+Research

 The Hydrogen Storage Materials research field is vast, having tens of thousands of published papers.
-According to Papers in the 2000 to 2015 period collected from Web of Science and processed in VantagePoint® bibliometric software, a scientometric review of research in hydrogen storage materials was constituted.
+According to Papers in the 2000 to 2015 period collected from Web of Science and processed in VantagePoint bibliometric software, a scientometric review of research in hydrogen storage materials was constituted.
 According to the literature, hydrogen energy went through a hype-cycle type of development in the 2000s.
 Research in Hydrogen Storage Materials grew at increasing rates from 2000 to 2010.
 Afterwards, growth continued but at decreasing rates, and a plateau was reached in 2015.
 Looking at individual country output, there is a division between countries that after 2010 inflected to a constant or slightly declining production, such as the European Union countries, the US and Japan, and those whose production continued growing until 2015, such as China and South Korea.
-The countries with most publications were China, the EU and the USA, followed by Japan.
+The countries with most publications were China, the EU and the United States, followed by Japan.
 China kept the leading position throughout the entire period, and had a higher share of hydrogen storage materials publications in its total research output.

 Among materials classes, Metal-Organic Frameworks were the most researched materials, followed by Simple Hydrides.
 Three typical behaviors were identified: